Extended symmetry analysis of isothermal no-slip drift flux model: Group analysis of the essential subsystem

 \section{Group analysis of the essential subsystem}

-The system of equations~\eqref{eq:IDFMEquation1}--\eqref{eq:IDFMEquation2}, which we denote for brevity by~$\mathcal S_0$, does not involve the unknown function~$w$, i.e., the system~$\mathcal S$ is only partially coupled.
+\looseness=-1 The system of equations~\eqref{eq:IDFMEquation1}--\eqref{eq:IDFMEquation2}, which we denote for brevity by~$\mathcal S_0$, does not involve the unknown function~$w$, i.e., the system~$\mathcal S$ is only partially coupled.
 This is why we can solve the system~$\mathcal S_0$ in the first place and substitute the obtained $u$ into the equation~\eqref{eq:IDFMEquation3}, which then becomes a linear first-order PDE with respect to~$w$.
-Finding a partial solution of the equation~\eqref{eq:IDFMEquation3} and acting on it by the transformation~$\mathscr W(W)$, we obtain the family of solutions parameterized by an arbitrary function.
-Moreover, the system~$\mathcal S_0$ is simpler than~$\mathcal S$ because it has fewer dependent variables and admits a larger Lie symmetry algebra.
+Finding a partial solution of the equation~\eqref{eq:IDFMEquation3} and acting on it by the transformation~$\mathscr W(W)$, we obtain a family of solutions parameterized by an arbitrary function.
+Moreover, the system~$\mathcal S_0$ is simpler for finding exact solutions than~$\mathcal S$ because it has fewer dependent variables and admits a larger Lie symmetry algebra.

 To compute Lie symmetries of the system~$\mathcal S_0$, we again apply the Lie infinitesimal method, cf.\ Section~\ref{sec:IDFMLieSymmetries}.
 We look for the generator $Q=\tau\p_t+\xi\p_x+\eta\p_u+\theta\p_v$ of a one-parameter point symmetry group, where the components~$\tau$, $\xi$, $\eta$ and~$\theta$ depend on $t$, $x$, $u$ and $v$.
 For the system~$\mathcal S_0$ and the generator~$Q$, the infinitesimal invariance criterion reads